vishnu12/Chat-app/README.md

 Steps to run the application
 1. Clone this repo to your local machine.
 2. Run npm intall from the root folder.
+3. Run npm install inside the client folder.
-3. Run npm run dev from root folder.
+4. Run npm run dev from root folder.